 Emotionally intelligent entrepreneurs recognize when a situation will trigger a negative response in them.
 They will either try to improve the situation or walk away from it until they are better prepared to think objectively and give a more positive reaction.

 In some situations, you can’t simply step away for a moment.
-It may not be possible to ask for a meeting to be rescheduled or a deadline to be postponed.
+It may not be possible to reschedule a meeting or postpone a deadline.
 Prepare yourself for these situations by finding activities that calm your emotions and allow you to think clearly, even in stressful circumstances.
 The trick is balancing your schedule with these uplifting activities and potential stressors.
 For maximum self-growth and personal improvement, you can’t spend too much time in one zone or the other.

 Not every opportunity is going to be the best investment.
 Business owners who cannot say “no” begin to take on too many projects and obligations.
 Their emotions become strained and they find their energy has burnt out when their business really needs them.